 About Hames Hall

 Hames Hall’s 23 bedrooms are generally all afforded with either en suite showers or baths, and these are enhanced by the spacious wetroom on the ground floor and the soon to be provided easy access Jacuzzi bath which will be located in the first floor disabled bathroom.
-The house retains all the original period decorative features including ornate covings and panelled ceilings.
-These are particularly prominent in the large lounge and the dining room, which has doors opening onto the terrace.
-At the back of the Home is a palatial conservatory and garden room with glorious views over the fells.
+The house retains all the original period decorative features including ornate covings and panelled ceilings which are particularly prominent in the large lounge and the dining room.
+From here there are doors opening onto the terrace and at the back of the Home is a spacious conservatory and garden room with glorious views over the fells.